ikanher/numpy-MNIST/documentation/testing.md

 ## Integration testing

-### The optimizer
 Integration tests are implemented for the Stochastic Gradient Descent (SGD) optimizer.

 The test uses a subset of MNIST data and checks that the loss is getting lower after running a different number of optimizers steps.

-### The neural network
-For the NeuralNet the integration tests work in a similar manner.
-Two layer network and some random inputs are created.
-Then two linear layers are created and weights are copied from the two layer network.

-Forward pass is checked by combining the results of the two linear layers chained together and then compared to the results given by the NeuralNet's forward() method.
-The backward pass is tested in a similar manner.

-As each of the layers have their own unit-tests that are tested using Gradient Checking, this should give very good confidence that the forward and backward passes are working correctly.

 ## Machine Learning testing